Daniel Hillier: Professional career

 Hillier turned professional in September 2019.
 In January 2020 he qualified for the PGA Tour of Australasia but after a few starts in early 2020, his year was affected by the COVID-19 pandemic and his appearances were largely limited to the Charles Tour.
 He had some success on that tour, winning two of the six events, the Brian Green Property Group NZ Super 6 Manawatu in March and the DVS Pegasus Open in October, and ending the year as the winner of the Order of Merit.

 In 2021, Hillier qualified for the Open Championship after winning the final qualifying section at Notts Golf Club after rounds of 64 and 69, although he missed the cut in the championship itself.
 He played most of 2021 on the Challenge Tour, winning the Challenge Costa Brava in October, with a birdie at the final hole.

 In July 2023, Hillier claimed his first European Tour win at the Betfred British Masters in England.
 He shot a final round 66 to win by two shots.

+In 2025, he was runner-up at the Hero Dubai Desert Classic, a stroke behind Tyrrell Hatton.
+In 2026 he was runner-up at the Dubai Invitational and won the New Zealand Open, to break into the top-100 in the Official World Golf Ranking for the first time.